 Note: This plugin is provided for free.
-Particularly if you use it to make money or in a profit-making context, however, I would appreciate if you could click the tip jar at the bottom or make a donation to the charity that I co-established.
+Particularly if you use it to make money or in a profit-making context, however, I would appreciate if you could make a donation to the charity that I co-established.
 Thank you!

 Possible applications are: